Designing for Code

 These small changes in process that focus on implementation and communication can make a big difference in the way entire product teams function.

-Most importantly, by “designing” a design process that prioritizes mutual understanding of how we all work, you are creating new pathways for success in your product team.
-Every team member can have shared ownership and agency over the full process.
-They can feel empowered to navigate each other’s artifacts and use each other’s tools.
-They can ask better questions, make more informed choices, and ultimately ship better work faster.
+By designing a process that prioritizes mutual understanding, you create new pathways for success in your product team — one where every team member has shared ownership and agency over the full process.
+They feel empowered to navigate each other’s artifacts and use each other’s tools.
+They ask better questions, make more informed choices, and ultimately ship better work faster.